UFUG2601-CPP-Programming/Lab/readme.md

 ## Some principles:

 1. Don’t eat in the computer lab.
-2. It’s fine to speak Chinese.
+2. It’s fine to speak Chinese when you ask questions privately.
 3. Try to learn yourself.

 ## Additional Contents